Howie Mandel: Other businesses

-Personal life and health
+Personal life

 Mandel has been married to Terry Mandel (née Soil) since 1980.
-Together they have three children: daughters Jackie and Riley and son Alex.
+They have three children.

 On September 4, 2008, Mandel received a star on the Hollywood Walk of Fame, and Comedy Central listed him as No. 82 on their list of the 100 greatest stand-up comedians of all time.
 Mandel received a star on Canada's Walk of Fame in Toronto.
 The induction ceremony was held on September 12, 2009.

 In October 2008, Mandel revealed that he has attention deficit hyperactivity disorder (ADHD) on the morning talk show Live with Regis and Kelly, adding that he is currently working to raise adult ADHD awareness among the general public.
 On January 12, 2009, Mandel was reportedly sent to St. Michael's Hospital in Toronto suffering from chest pains and what was reported as a minor heart attack.
 According to various news reports, he was experiencing an irregular heartbeat, but the reports were later revealed as inaccurate.
 He was later discharged.
-Mandel has written and published an in-depth autobiography which details his life with OCD, ADHD, and comedy called Here's the Deal: Don't Touch Me.
+Mandel has written and published an in-depth autobiography that details his life with OCD, ADHD, and comedy called Here's the Deal: Don't Touch Me.

 Mandel is a fan of the Toronto Maple Leafs hockey team.

-Mandel is colorblind and a germaphobe.
+He is colorblind and a germaphobe.
 He contracted COVID-19 at the 2022 Kids' Choice Awards, which caused him to miss parts of the third, eighth, and tenth episodes, and the entire seventh episode of the seventeenth season of America's Got Talent.
-It also led to physical and mental health struggles, including drug and substance abuse.

-Mandel lives in the Hollywood Hills neighborhood of Los Angeles.
+The lockdown during the epidemic also led to physical and mental health struggles, including drug and substance abuse.
+Mandel lives in the Hollywood Hills area of Los Angeles.